-In relation to recommendation 2, RCU expressed significant concerns regarding the number of issues identified and the proposed redress to members recommended therein.
+In relation to recommendation 2 above, RCU expressed significant concerns regarding the number of issues identified and the proposed redress to members recommended therein.
 RCU subsequently received correspondence from Rush on 9 September 2016 stating: "The Board of Rush Credit Union have decided to refund all members with the amount deducted from their accounts regarding the Car Draw from the period of 2009 to 2016.
-The Car Draw has been stopped."
+The Car Draw has been stopped".
 The proposed redress would amount to circa €0.45 million.
-I beg to refer to a copy of this email located at Tab 17 of the Book.

-- 63. Furthermore, at the meeting with Rush on 25 August 2016, RCU notified Rush that the Registrar was minded to direct Rush (the "August 2016 Minded to") to: - (a) restore its reserve position to 10% of total assets;
+- 80. Furthermore, at the meeting with Rush on 25 August 2016, RCU notified Rush that the Registrar was minded to direct Rush (the "August 2016 Minded to") to: - (a) restore its reserves to 10% of total assets;

-- (b) to raise and maintain an additional reserve of 5% of total assets which must have the characteristics set out in Regulation 3 of the Regulations; and - (c) to raise such financial resources as may be required, for example by way of a third party guarantee, to ensure it is in a position to discharge any potential contingent liabilities that may arise. - 64.
-On 9 September 2016, RCU received correspondence from Rush in response to the August 2016 Minded to, which stated, inter alia, "We have written to the Irish League of Credit Unions requesting funding to bring our reserves up to your required level, and are currently awaiting a response regarding same".
-I beg to refer to copies of these letters located at Tab 18 of the Book. - 65.
-On 16 September 2016, RCU received the Expenditure Review Report from GT, which identified a number of non-business related transactions carried out on Rush credit cards - 66.
+- (b) to raise and maintain an additional reserve of 5% of total assets which must have the characteristics set out in Regulation 3 of the Regulations; and - (c) to raise such financial resources as may be required, for example by way of a third party guarantee, to ensure it is in a position to discharge any potential contingent liabilities that may arise. - 81.
+On 9 September 2016, RCU received correspondence from Rush in response to the August 2016 Minded to, which stated, inter alia, "We have written to the Irish League of Credit Unions requesting funding to bring our reserves up to your required level, and are currently awaiting a response regarding same". - 82.
+On 16 September 2016, RCU received the Expenditure Review Report from GT, which identified a number of non-business related transactions carried out on Rush credit cards - 83.
 On 20 September 2016, the Registrar issued a regulatory direction letter (the "September 2016 Direction") in the following terms: - 1.
 "The Credit Union must raise its regulatory reserve requirement (as set out in the Regulations) to a minimum of 10% of the total assets as at 31 August 2016 and in order to do so must raise an amount of €4.73m in solvency support.
 This support must be provided in cash form only and lodged to a bank account in the name of the Credit Union. - 2.
 The Credit Union must raise and maintain a minimum additional reserve of 5% of the total assets of the Credit Union and in order to do so must raise an amount of €1.2m in solvency support.
 This support must be provided in cash form only and lodged to a bank account in the name of the Credit Union.
 All reserves that are held as additional reserves must have the characteristics, set out in regulation 3 of the 2016 Regulations. - 3.
-The Credit Union must raise such financial resources as may reasonably be required, including for example by way of a third party guarantee, to ensure it is in a position to discharge the following contingent liabilities without there being an impairment of the Credit Union's reserve position: - a) not identified in the Forensic Review Report; - b) Further potential claims of misappropriation not identified in the Forensic Review Report; - c) Potential member claims against unauthorised Car Draw deductions; and - d) Any other potential contingent liabilities
+The Credit Union must raise such financial resources as may reasonably be required, including for example by way of a third party guarantee, to ensure it is in a position to discharge the following contingent liabilities without there being an impairment of the Credit Union's reserve position: - a) not identified in the Forensic Review Report;

+- b) Further potential claims of misappropriation not identified in the Forensic Review Report; - c) Potential member claims against unauthorised Car Draw deductions; and - d) Any other potential contingent liabilities